 OUTBYE / GROW ON – based on our kitchen garden at Hirst Welfare Centre and our allotment at Seaton Hirst in Ashington, this project shows how easy it is to become involved in growing your own food.
 Raised beds, poly tunnels, composting, soil enrichment, perennial planting – we can offer you hands on experience, skills and knowledge.
 This could be a step towards a healthier lifestyle for you, or it could be the first step in a plan to train or move into employment.
 We will support you and provide equipment.
 Access is available most days of the week.
 We are grateful to our funders, from the Squires Foundation and from the Postcode Local Trust for the investment that they have made in this community project.
 Recent changes at the allotment now allow us to have a shed based social space for cooking produce or just to enjoy a cuppa.
 Contact us to find out more or join in.

-GREEN FEET – soon to start, this project will allow us to support groups and individuals to access local green space, woodland and coast to take part in some gentle exercise and some environmental projects.
-With thanks to the Local Environmental Action Fund – this project is due to start in November 2018.
+GREEN FEET – this project will allow us to support groups and individuals to access local green space, woodland and coast to take part in some gentle exercise and some environmental projects.
+So far we have tidied the gardens a the YMCA in Ashington and a Community Centre.
+With thanks to the Local Environmental Action Fund for funding this.
+Volunteers still needed for this – please contact Jane via our contact page. –